jnozzi/cocoadev.com/markdown/AllSystemNotifications.md

 One problem is that I havent found a good place to remove the observer....
 Also oblectClass always returns nil

-General/ChrisW
+ChrisW

 ----

 You would remove the observer in dealloc, same as usual.
-Also why do you have a General/NSDistributedNotificationCenter called allSystem, then assign void (the results of addObserver) to it?
+Also why do you have a NSDistributedNotificationCenter called allSystem, then assign void (the results of addObserver) to it?
 You probably mean something like

-General/NSDistributedNotificationCenter *allSystem = General/[NSDistributedNotificationCenter defaultCenter];
+NSDistributedNotificationCenter *allSystem = [NSDistributedNotificationCenter defaultCenter];
    [allSystem addObserver:self
    selector:@selector(logNote:)
    name:nil